vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-admin/index.md

 ## Server Setup
 Let's first look into how to setup Spring Boot Admin Server.
 Let's start with a fresh Spring Boot application.
 You can easily create one using [Spring Initializr](https://start.spring.io/).
 Be sure to include the `web` module.

-After creating the project, first thing we need is a Spring Boot Admin Server dependency:
+After creating the project, the first thing we need is to add the Spring Boot Admin Server dependency:

 ```xml
 <dependency>